The AAT manages our workload in the following divisions:

 The President, Division Heads and Registrar are assisted by the following persons who hold office as senior executives in the Australian Public Service.

-Staff in AAT registries provide administrative and other support in relation to the management of applications in each division.
-Conference Registrars conduct the majority of conferences and other ADR processes in divisions which use those processes.
+Staff in AAT registries provide administrative and other support in managing applications in each division.
+Conference Registrars conduct the majority of conferences and other ADR processes.

-The AAT has District Registries in each of the state capital cities and in Canberra.
+The AAT has Registries in each of the state capital cities and in Canberra.
 The registry service in Hobart is co-located with the Federal Court.
-Applications in the Northern Territory are managed primarily from Brisbane.
-The Supreme Court of Norfolk Island provides basic registry services on Norfolk Island with applications managed principally by the Registry in Sydney.
+Applications in the Northern Territory are managed from our other registries.
+The Supreme Court of Norfolk Island provides basic registry services on Norfolk Island.